Discover the Essence: The Bamboo Path to Zen and Conscious Living!

-- Ecological reduction of pressure on forests by replacing wood.
+- Ecological reduction of pressure on forests through wood substitution.

-- The products can be made in rural environments, reducing industrial and urbanization impacts.
+- Products can be made in rural environments, reducing industrial and urbanization impacts.

-The raw material used to make the native flutes varied according to the regions.
-There were flutes made of yucca stalk (a kind of agave), bamboo or cane and wood.
-Currently, wooden flutes are widely used, due to the ease of standardizing production processes with machines.
-I prioritize handcrafted bamboo production, for several reasons, the first one is that each flute is unique, has a personality, timbre and voice that will depend on the bamboo chosen and the energy process of the shape.
-All native cultures that geographically had access to varieties of cane and bamboo used them in their flutes, such as Xiao in China, Shakuhachi in Japan, Bansuri in India, Ney in Egypt, Iran and Turkey, Quena in countries Andean, and Native American flute.
-Bamboo is a sustainable vegetable, grows very fast, has high resistance, and with it the production process requires little interference from machines.
-In the Vegetal kingdom, bamboo belongs to the family of grasses and bushes that according to the natives are the hair of Mother Earth, it is a "Giver People” par excellence, and its structure and anatomy are ideal for this creation, bamboo is a gift from nature.
+The raw material used to make native flutes varied according to the regions.
+There were flutes made of bone, ceramics, yucca stalks (a type of agave), bamboo or cane and wood.
+Currently, wooden flutes are widespread on a larger scale, due to the ease of standardizing production processes with machines.
+We prioritize artisanal production in bamboo for several reasons, the first of which is that cad flute is unique, has a personality, timbre and voice that will depend on the chosen bamboo and its characteristics, so the artisan needs to adapt to the material.
+All native cultures that geographically had access to varieties of cane and bamboo used them to create their flutes, such as the Xiao in China, the Shakuhachi in Japan, the Bansuri in India, the Ney in Egypt, Iran and Turkey, the Quena in Andean countries, and Native American flute.
+Bamboo is a sustainable vegetable, it grows very quickly, has high resistance, and with it the production process requires little interference from machines.
+In the Vegetable kingdom, bamboo belongs to the family of grasses and bushes that according to the natives are the hair of Mother Earth, it is a “Donor People” par excellence, and its structure and anatomy are ideal for this creation, bamboo is a gift from nature.

-Bamboo flutes carry many meanings and energies, and one of them is the intimate relationship with the element of Water.
-Bamboo pumps a lot of water up towards the sun.
-Some origin stories of native South Amerindian flutes are related to water spirits, rivers and fish.
-The stories and ritual symbols of North Amerindians relate the flutes to rituals invoking the “Thunder Beings” to bring rain.
-Likewise, when we play native flutes, we feel a movement within us that is related to emotions – human aspect related to the water element.
+Bamboo flutes carry many cad and energies, and one of them is the intimate relationship with the Water element.
+Bamboo pumps a lot of water to rise towards the sun.
+Some South Amerindian native flute origin stories are related to water spirits, rivers and fish.
+The stories and ritual symbologies of North Amerindians relate the flutes to rituals for invoking the “Thunder Beings” to bring rain.
+In the same way, when we play the native flutes, we feel a movement within us that is related to emotions – human aspect related to the element of water.

-The river cane flute ( River Cane Flute) is a vital instrument in the culture and ceremonies of the peoples who lived on the banks of the Colorado and Gila rivers, such as the Navajo, Hopi, Hualapai, among others.
-In some myths of origin of these peoples, a long bamboo pipe was used to pierce and allow the passage of beings from the underground world to the surface world where we live.
-The Hopi, to this day, preserve rituals where the Clan of Flutes plays.
+The river cane flute ( River Cane Flute) is a vital instrument in the culture and ceremonies of the people who lived on the banks of the Colorado and Gila rivers, such as the Navajo, Hopi, Hualapai, among others.
+In some myths about the origin of these peoples, a long bamboo pipe was used to pierce and allow the passage of beings from the underworld to the surface world where we live.
+The Hopi, to this day, preserve rituals where the Clan of the Flutes plays.

 We work with some species depending on the type of flute and specific need.
-Our bamboo is harvested with respect, at the appropriate times, dried in the ideal time and treated in the best way to guarantee its resistance and good acoustics.
+Our bamboo is harvested with respect, at the right times, cad at the right time and treated in the best way to ensure its resistance and good acoustics.
 The correct maintenance and care of the flutist will also guarantee the durability and quality of this sacred instrument.